-All students are expected to conduct themselves in a professional manner, as responsible adults, to attend classes regularly, and to maintain a level of academic achievement.
-The Institute reserves the right to suspend or dismiss any student who:
+All students are expected to conduct themselves professionally and responsibly, attend classes regularly, and maintain satisfactory academic performance.
+The Institute reserves the right to suspend or dismiss any student for reasons including, but not limited to, the following:

-- Displays conduct which the faculty and administration determines to be detrimental to fellow students, other individuals, the community, or the Institute, or as addressed in the conduct section of this catalog. - Uses or is under the influence of alcoholic beverages, other drugs (e.g., mind-altering, prescription, controlled substance, etc.), or illegal drugs on or adjacent to Institute property or affiliated clinical sites, satellite locations, volunteering locations, or at the field trip site. - Fails to maintain satisfactory academic progress. - Fails to meet satisfactory clinical/satellite standards. - Fails to satisfactorily complete computer lab, onsite review, and/or NCLEX-PN review assignments. - Fails to meet attendance policies. - Fails to meet financial obligations to the Institute. - Submits false or misleading information on admission, registration, student identification, diploma/GED/CHSPE/HiSet/foreign equivalency, or any other forms (e.g., clinical forms). - Alters Angeles Institute records. - Violates Angeles Institute Code of Conduct. - Is Academically dishonest by engaging in the following: cheating, plagiarism, deception, or fabrication - Puts client safety in jeopardy through the exercise of poor judgment or the inability to safely perform assigned tasks. - Fails to follow the rules & regulations of any clinical/satellite/facility. - Vandalizes and/or damages or destroys Institute, Student, Faculty, Administrative, or clinical/satellite/field trip site property.
+- Displays conduct which the faculty and administration determines to be detrimental to fellow students, other individuals, the community, or the Institute, or as addressed in the conduct section of this catalog. - Uses or is under the influence of alcoholic beverages, other drugs (e.g., mind-altering, prescription, controlled substance, etc.), or illegal drugs on or adjacent to Institute property or affiliated clinical sites, satellite locations, volunteering locations, or at the field trip site.

+- Fails to maintain satisfactory academic progress. - Fails to meet satisfactory clinical/satellite standards. - Fails to satisfactorily complete computer lab, onsite review, and/or NCLEX-PN review assignments. - Fails to meet attendance policies. - Fails to meet financial obligations to the Institute. - Submits false or misleading information on admission, registration, student identification, diploma/GED/CHSPE/HiSet/foreign equivalency, or any other forms (e.g., clinical forms). - Alters Angeles Institute records. - Violates Angeles Institute Code of Conduct. - Is Academically dishonest by engaging in the following: cheating, plagiarism, deception, or fabrication - Puts client safety in jeopardy through the exercise of poor judgment or the inability to safely perform assigned tasks. - Fails to follow the rules & regulations of any clinical/satellite/facility. - Vandalizes and/or damages or destroys Institute, Student, Faculty, Administrative, or clinical/satellite/field trip site property.